theshivay/Assignment_BTech2026_2201921530162/29-01-25/DBMS/Readme.md

-# Customers Who Never Order - Leetcode Solution
+# 183. Customers Who Never Order - Leetcode

 ## Problem Statement
 Given a table `Customers` and a table `Orders`, write an SQL query to find all customers who never placed an order.